 9. Don’t Be So Hard on Yourself

 “We’re doing well.
-We pay our employees, our bills are paid on time and we have a little bit of stored liquidity, but not enough to hold out for months at a time,” Martine says.
+We pay our employees, our bills are paid on time and we have a little bit of stored liquidity, but not enough to hold out for months at a time,” Martinez says.
 “It feels very personal as a business owner — I didn’t plan for this.
 But there was no way to plan for the way this has gone.”

-Certainly, Martine is not alone.
+Certainly, Martinez is not alone.
 According to a survey by the JP Morgan Chase Institute, companies with fewer than 500 employees have, on average, less than a month of cash reserves.
 Smaller Main Street-type businesses often have just a couple of weeks’ worth of cash to keep going.

-“The upside of being so transparent is that even if people are not your shoppers or buying from you, they’re looking out for you,” says Martine.
+“The upside of being so transparent is that even if people are not your shoppers or buying from you, they’re looking out for you,” says Martinez.
 They’re seeing loans and sending you the things they’re seeing, like people who’ve been sending me links to offers of grants or SBA loans,” she explains.

 10. Remember That People Want You To Succeed

 “The more people know you need help, the more they are looking out for you.
-The skillset in your community is vast, not everyone does what you do and connections are out there,” says Martine.
+The skillset in your community is vast, not everyone does what you do and connections are out there,” says Martinez.
 She firmly believes that small businesses and the communities they live in can band together to help these businesses survive, much as we’re doing all we can to help each other survive.